PX4/PX4-user_guide/en/ros/ros2_comm.md

 ## Offboard control

-For a complete reference example on how to use Offboard control with the PX4 Autopilot, please check the [ROS 2 Offboard control example](../ros/ros2_offboard_control.md) section.
+For a complete reference example on how to use Offboard control with PX4, see: [ROS 2 Offboard control example](../ros/ros2_offboard_control.md).

 ## Quick-start testing the bridge with PX4 SITL